Community Visitors Scheme

-Community Visitors Scheme (or CVS) across Australia recognise that most people want 'someone special' in their lives, and older people are no less interested in this idea than you, your family members, friends or workmates.
+The Community Visitors Scheme (or CVS) across Australia recognises that most people want ‘someone special’ in their lives, and older people are no less interested in this idea than you, your family members, friends or workmates.

-The CVS matches volunteers on a 'one on one' basis with a person living in an aged care facility (also known as nursing homes or hostels).
+The Community Visitors Scheme matches volunteers on a ‘one on one’ basis with a person living in an aged care facility (also known as nursing homes or hostels).
 The volunteer then visits regularly.
 Through the relationship, which develops, the loneliness isolation is reduced in the older persons life.

 Community Visitors come from all walks of life.
 They’re of all ages and genders.